compsocialscience/summer-institute/2025/graz/index.md

 #### Wednesday: Social Media's Impact on Democracy and Discourse
 - Real examples of how social media facilitates, or hinders, collective-decision making
-- How social media interacts with aspects of democracy, like political authonomy and free speech
+- How social media interacts with aspects of democracy, like political autonomy and free speech
 - Understand the state of EU regulation towards social media platforms

 #### Thursday: Conceptually and Ethically Sound Data Science
 - The conceptual and ethical challenges of researching with social media data
-- Conducting conceptuall sound data science: explore advanced data science methods, such as building a large language model (LLM) and applying ethical considerations in its development
+- Conducting conceptually sound data science: explore advanced data science methods, such as building a large language model (LLM) and applying ethical considerations in its development

 #### Friday: The Future of Governance & Social Media
 - Understand some new ideas for governance and social media: from regulation to systemic change